carbon-language/carbon-lang/clang/README.txt

-Unlike many other compiler frontends, Clang is useful for a number of things beyond just compiling code: we intend for Clang to be host to a number of different source level tools.
+Unlike many other compiler frontends, Clang is useful for a number of things beyond just compiling code: we intend for Clang to be host to a number of different source-level tools.
 One example of this is the Clang Static Analyzer.

 If you're interested in more (including how to build Clang) it is best to read the relevant web sites.
 Here are some pointers: